csanrod/Artificial-Intelligence-Course/README.md

+## AI Course

-AI repository for the subject.
+AI repository for the subject, here is stored every exercise done.